rakatk0/nola-bike/README.md

-There are two directions this thesis might take.
+There are three directions this thesis might take.

 ## 1. "Site-suitability matrix builder"